Types of Funds

 The third type of fund is usually called a Debt Service fund, but Kansas law refers to this fund as the Bond and Interest Fund.
 This fund is used to repay investors for the amount borrowed plus accumulated interest.

 The district collects revenue in these funds and all proceeds are turned over to the state.
-Pass thru funds would include Cost of Living, Declining Enrollment, and KPERS Retirement System.
+Flow-through funds would include Cost of Living and KPERS Retirement System.

 One reason it is difficult to understand school finance is because of the large number of funds and the mechanism to provide revenues to support the expenditures in each of the funds.